personalcomputer/timetool/README.md

-# timetool (t)
+# timetool (`t`)

-Timetool, or "t", is a little command line utility for you to convert between different timezones and datetime formats.
+Timetool, or `t`, is a little command line utility for you to convert between different timezones and datetime formats.

 It accepts a time as input, in any format, and then outputs it in many different formats and timezones at once.